WICG/attribution-reporting-api/EVENT.md

 This API alone will not be able to support all conversion measurement use cases.
-We envision this API as one of potentially many new APIs that will seek to reproduce valid advertising use cases in the web platform in a privacy preserving way.
-In particular, we think this API could be extended by using server side aggregation to provide richer data, which we are continuing to explore.
+We envision this API as one of potentially many new APIs that will seek to reproduce valid advertising use cases in the web platform in a privacy-preserving way.
+In particular, we think this API could be extended by using server-side aggregation to provide richer data, which we are continuing to explore.

 ## Related work